-Evening: FILM: At 7:15 pm, we will enjoy our first excerpt from "Vietnam" which is still in production.
+Evening: FILM: At 7:15 pm, we will enjoy our first excerpts from "Vietnam" and/or "Country Music" which is still in production.
 We will also begin our exploration of latest films.
 The evening will conclude with a light snack in the Dining Room along with opportunities to converse, play a parlor game, put together a puzzle, watch TV to wind up our first day.

 Breakfast: Breakfast is from 8:00-8:45am, buffet style in the Mayflower Dining Room, featuring choices of cold and hot cereals, breads to toast, scramble eggs, sausage or bacon, fruit bar with yogurt and granola, plus coffee, tea and juice.

 Morning: PRESENTATION: This morning we'll focus on the development of the Film Department at Keene State College.
 We'll examine the methods of research used to prepare for each film project and steps needed to move from research to production.
 The morning break will feature coffee, tea, water, fruit and coffee cake to renew your energy.
 The morning will continue with special films produced by Larry Benaquist and the film dept at Keene State College of Keene, NH.